pejakovic/obsidian-convert-katex-to-mathjax/README.md

 ## **How to Use**

 ### **Default Paste Behavior**
-1. Enable "Default Paste Conversion" in the plugin settings.
+1. Toggle "Enable default paste conversion" in the plugin settings.
 2. Simply paste copied KaTeX content into your Obsidian editor—it's automatically converted to MathJax.

 ### **Command Palette Actions**
 Open the Command Palette (`Ctrl + P` / `Cmd + P`) and search for the following commands:
-- **Paste KaTeX to MathJax**: Pastes clipboard content with conversion applied.
+- **Paste with conversion**: Pastes clipboard content with conversion applied.
-- **Convert Editor Text**: Converts all KaTeX expressions in the current note to MathJax.
+- **Convert current text file**: Converts all KaTeX expressions in the current note to MathJax.
-- **Convert All Files**: Scans and converts KaTeX expressions in all markdown files across your vault.
+- **Convert all files**: Scans and converts KaTeX expressions in all markdown files across your vault.

 ---